semvdn/The-Birds-and-The-Bees/Documentation/Plants.md

 Recalculating and drawing the complex L-System for every plant on every frame would be extremely slow.
 To solve this, the simulation uses a pre-rendering technique:

 1. During the initial setup, the `preRenderPlant` function in [`js/drawing.js`](js/drawing.js) draws each plant's full structure *once* onto a hidden, off-screen canvas.
+This includes nests and hives, whose sizes are scaled based on a global `worldScale` factor to ensure they are proportional to the environment.
 2. This canvas image is then cached within the plant's object.
 3. In the main `animate` loop, the simulation simply draws this cached image to the screen.
 This is vastly more performant.